krishanthan4/LinkedOut__LinkedIn_Blocker_For_Developers/README.md

 *   **Algo-Lock**: The core feature.
 Detected success on LeetCode triggers an unlock.
 *   **Time Windows**: Set a specific daily window where access is allowed (e.g., 6 PM - 7 PM).
 *   **Settings Lock**: Once you set your goals, the settings lock themselves.
 To change them, you have to solve a problem.
 No easy way out.
-*   **AI Grammar Helper**: A lightweight grammar checker integration for your messages and posts.
+*   **Grammar Helper**: A lightweight grammar checker integration for your messages and posts.

 ## Installation